Anonymous54324/corefix_data/README.md

 │   ├── delta_AmbiguousConditional.html # delta for the second sample \
 │   ├── README.md # contains github urls to original repos \
 └── README.md

-# How to view the samples?

-1. Clone this repo
-2. You can now open the html files in your local browser.
-Simply click and go thorught the files in your favorite file explorer app as you wish

 # Note about GitHub URLs